kentsbrockman/SPA-Progame/README.md

 ##Set-up

-- Site temporarily available at [this address]()
-- Alternative: get the resource and run it locally on your machine:
 - Download or clone this repository.
 - `$ cd SPA-Progame`
 - `$ npm run build`
 - Open index.html in your favorite navigator.

 ---